 MIAD provides reasonable and appropriate accommodations for students with documented disabilities.
 Accommodations are determined on an individual basis through Academic Resources.
-For more information regarding polices and procedures, download Accessibility Services at MIAD (PDF format, can be read by Adobe Acrobat Reader, a free program).
+For more information regarding polices and procedures, download the MIAD Disability Services document (PDF format, can be read by Adobe Acrobat Reader, a free program).

-Students with a disability, whether physical, learning, sensory, or psychological, are encouraged to contact the MIAD’s Student Accessibility Counselor, Rebecca Skupien.
-Rebecca’s office is located in the Learning Resource Center in Room RL-95.
-Students must meet with the Accessibility Counselor before they can obtain accommodations for their disability.
+Students with a disability, whether physical, learning, sensory, or psychological, are encouraged to contact the MIAD’s Student Accessibility Coordinator, Nichole Uecker.
+Nichole’s office is located near the Library and Academic Succes Center in Room RL95B.
+Students must meet with the Accessibility Coordinator before they can obtain accommodations for their disability.

 On campus resources